UNC-Libraries/SCTS-Documentation/Finding Aid Checklist.md

 Include contextual information in the first sentence of the 520 abstract, as appropriate.

+Include ethnic and racial identities for creator(s), collector(s), and major figures documented in collections so that whiteness is no longer the presumed default of the people represented in our collections.
+Consult [Style Guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Style%20Guide.md) for a list of recommended ethnic and racial identities.

 For additions: add information to abstract, as needed.

+Conscious editing: When appropriate, re-frame the abstract narrative to surface and emphasize the lives of those historically left out of our description.
+Consult [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), [Style Guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Style%20Guide.md), and [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md) for further information.

 ## Dates